UTS-eResearch/ocfl-nginx/README.md

 ocfl-nginx
 ==========

-JavaScript utilities for serving OCFL repositories via nginx.
+Utilities for serving OCFL objects via nginx.

+This package doesn't provide indexing or discovery - it's a proof-of-concept of whether it's possible to resolve ocfl ids and versions using as little JavaScript as possible.

+It's nowhere near production-ready and will probably not scale to datasets with many files or versions.

 ## Contents

-- ocfl.conf - nginx config file
+    conf.d/ocfl.conf - nginx config file
-- ocfl.js - javascript to map incoming URLs to ocfl object paths
+    js/ocfl.js - javascript to map incoming URLs to ocfl object paths

+## Prerequsites

+Requires nginx with the njs JavaScript extension installed.

 ## Roadmap

-### UTS Stash MVP
+### Docker

-Resolving oids to OCFL paths to serve datasets as part of the UTS reseach data catalogue toolchain.
+Publish a Docker image which installs the ocfl config and javascript on an ngnix container.

 ### Versions

-Static versions - write out copies or symlinks of each version

-Explore feasibility of dynamic versions, which would do internal nginx redirects to the latest version of a file based on the manifest
+Put a proper test framework around versioning.

 Expose versions to the web using a protocol such as memento